adiminic/BorealisServiceApp/README.md

 # React + TypeScript + Vite

-This is a simple React application powered by Vite for fast development and optimized build.
+This is a simple React application for booking car service, created as interview assignment powered by Vite for fast development and optimized build.

 ## Prerequisites
 - **Node.js** (v18.18 or later)